 - Sign #2: Low water pressure.
 This is a very common issue, especially in older homes.
 Unfortunately, it can be caused by a number of problems and can be a bit tricky to find the root cause.
 Typically, low water pressure is the product of a leak in your system, a clog somewhere in your pipes (possibly in multiple places), or poorly sized pipes that fail to provide water pressure.

 - Sign #3: Unpleasant smells coming from the drains.
 There are a few different reasons for nasty aromas emanating from your plumbing.
 If the smell is just in your kitchen sink, it could be that scraps of food are building up in the drainpipe and decaying.
 If you smell rotten eggs, it’s possible that you have a blocked drain vent that is allowing sewer gas to back up into your pipes and enter your home.
 If you notice a smell coming from all of your drains and experience frequent clogging, your sewer line could be damaged.
 Although these problems do vary in severity, a professional plumber must be called in to figure out exactly what is going on.

 - Sign #4: Sluggish drains.
 We all have slow drains from time to time.
 More often than not, slow drains indicate a blockage in the pipes.
-Drain cleaning is one of the only things I suggest people try to troubleshoot themselves, using a power drain cleaning solution or a drain snake to clear things away.
+Drain clearing is one of the only things I suggest people try to troubleshoot themselves, using a power drain clearing solution or a drain snake to clear things away.
 If, however, you’ve tried either approach a few times and your drains still don’t seem to be working, call in a pro.
 Something else could be going on that is likely too difficult to deal with yourself.